rohanza/django-serializers/README.md

         full_name = FieldSerializer(label='Full name')
         age = FieldSerializer(label='Age')

-The `Serializer` class itself provides the `FieldSerializer` interface, so may be used in the same way, to nest a serialzation of the complete objet inside a field:
+The `Serializer` class itself provides the `FieldSerializer` interface, so may be used in the same way, to nest a serialzation of the complete object inside a field:

     class CustomSerializer(object):
         full_name = FieldSerializer(label='Full name')